metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Teddy is playing...weird.
 What's up with him?
 Preferring short passes, underselling long passes...

 Beckham is worthless.
 D'Ernest though...he's a beast.

+At least in their opening drive on the second half, Denver seemed to connect more on intermediate routes and quick blitz reads.